pottersails/npyram/ram_flow_detailed.md

    - **IO:** Reads `ram.in`

 5. **Subroutine `matrc`**
-   - **Role:** Constructs tridiagonal matrices for the Pade approximation method.
+   - **Role:** Sets up the tridiagonal matrices and the special decomposition

 6. **Subroutine `solve`**
    - **Role:** Solves the tridiagonal system of equations using the Pade approximation.